 - Extended Time for Testing-2x – Extended time on in-class exams and quizzes in the amount of 2.0 (double time)

 - Reduced Distraction Environment – Exams administered in a reduced distraction environment.
-This can be arranged in the Learning Center via the test accommodation process.
+This can be arranged in the Testing Center via the test accommodation process.

 - Computer for Written Responses – Allow use of a computer with a word processing application for written responses.